Do you want to help your child achieve their dream of getting into medical or dental school?

-To put things into perspective, Curtin University had over 1,900 applications for just 91 places in its Medicine program.
+To put things into perspective, Curtin University had over 1,900 applications for just 91 places in its Medicine programme.
 Monash University had over 2,800 applications for 240 medical school places.

-Your child typically needs an ATAR of 98-99 as a minimum, meaning that they will need to be in the top 1-2% of their year group academically.
+Your child typically needs an ATAR in the high 90s, meaning that they will need to be in the top few percentiles of their year group academically.
 Furthermore, they will need to obtain a high score (usually 90+ percentile) in the University Clinical Aptitude Test (UCAT), as well as presenting themselves immaculately at an interview.

 1. Register for and sit the UCAT

-Most medical and dental programmes require a UCAT score.
+Most direct-entry medical and dental programmes require a UCAT score.
 You can read more about this later in this article.

 2. Submit medical or dental school applications